 |"Help!
 I'm a student in Dr. Gibbons' Psychology class!"|

-"No," I replied.
-"That's for stage hypnotists."
+"No," I replied with a smile, "That's for stage hypnotists."
 But I did once.
 And this experience taught me more about the true nature of hypnosis than I have learned from any other single source.

 Several years earlier, when I was discussing the topic of hypnosis in an Introductory psychology class, I asked a student who had previously shown herself to be adept at hypnosis if she would be willing to help me illustrate how easy it was to turn a hypnotized person into a chicken.
 She readily agreed, After hypnotizing her, I told her that I would count backwards from ten to one, and that at the count of one she would have been turned into a chicken.

 "You will always be able to hear and to respond to my voice," I continued, "and I will return you to your normal state in a few minutes, before I bring you out of hypnosis.
 But until I do, you will experience the world exactly as if you had been turned into a chicken.
 You will remember everything I have said, and it will be a thoroughly enjoyable experience.
 Okay?"